 The reverant atmosphere that had earlier pervaded the meeting now shattered, Elder L. thanked her politely for her words and a couple of deacons gently helped her down off the rostrum and guided her to her seat.
 Elder L.'s closing prayer for God to give us all strength was completely heartfelt and shared by the entire congregation..

 You may have noticed at parties or get-togethers that if you set out a bowl of mixed nuts and shake it a few times, pretty soon the Brazil nuts all seem to be sitting atop the pile.
-No one really knows why, but if you pile up any assortment of things of varying sizes, be they nuts, nails, dirt and rocks or what have you, the big stuff in the mix rises to the top.
+No one really knows why, but if you pile up any assortment of things of varying sizes, be they nuts, nails or dirt and rocks, the big stuff in the mix always rises to the top.
 That seems counter-intuitive because big things are usually heavier than smaller things and you would think they would sink to the bottom.
-No one has yet quite demonstrated why, rather than sinking to the bottom, Brazil nuts, buttons, Doritos or boulders gradually work their way to the top of the heap.
+No one has yet quite demonstrated why, rather than sinking to the bottom, Brazil nuts, big brass buttons, Doritos or boulders gradually work their way to the top of the heap.

 |License: Some rights reserved by s58y|

 Jesus said, the meek (that's the small unobtrusive nuts) will inherit the earth.
 Does that mean the big old Brazil nuts among us will be left behind - plucked from the top of the bowl and cast aside?

 Living in hope,